isomerpages/scamshield/pages/About the ScamShield Bot.md

 Reports on the Bot are forwarded to the Singapore Police Force for review.
 Thus, by reporting to the ScamShield Bot, you’ll be helping to protect the broader community in Singapore.

-**How to check a suspicious message or call?**
+#### 3. How to check a suspicious message or call to the Bot?

-You have 3 ways to check or report a message:
+To check whether a messages is a scam or not, send the scammer's message or contact info to the Bot via the following methods:

 1. Copy its text into the ScamShield Bot
 2. Send a screenshot of the message
 3. Forward a message from another WhatsApp chat

-The Bot may ask for more information like the message’s sender and where the message was received before determining whether the message is likely to be a scam or not.

 You can also check suspicious calls by copying the caller’s phone number to the Bot.

+#### 4. How to report a suspicious message or call to the Bot?

+In 3 steps, a user can report a suspected message or call directly to the Singapore Police Force.

+1. Forward or send a copy or screenshot of the message (received from any platform)
+2. Send the scammer’s contact info
+3. Indicate where the message was received.

-**What happens after you submit a report to the ScamShield Bot**
+#### 5. What happens after you submit a report to the ScamShield Bot?

 When you report a scam: